philipesclamado/qr-code-generator/README.md

 ## Running the app

-Create a .env file in the same directory that contains
+Create a .env file in the same directory that contains:
 ```
 URL=some_link
 ```